 Pre-requisites: Minimum grade of C- in MSP 1701.

 This is an intermediate course that focuses on vocal development and performance in a variety of styles.
 Students will work to identify their own regional accents and accents and vocal issues in others.
 Students will also work to create accents and characters for various projects.
-Students will experiment with a variety of voice-over areas such as DJ work, commercials, PSA's, podcasts for public service, anime, children's programming, and narration of books on tape.
+Students will experiment with a variety of voice-over areas such as DJ work, commercials, PSA's, podcasts for public service, anime, children's programming, and narration of audio books.

 Repeatability: This course may not be repeated for additional credits.